lonynamer/Knowledge/Terraform/README.md

 ```
 terraform destroy
 ```
 - Additionally terraform creates a file `terraform.tfstate` which keeps state of the current infrastructure in JSON format during `apply`.
 Do not edit it.
 When you `destoy` or change, it creates `terraform.tfstate.backup` file to keep the track of previous state.
+- Terraform keeps the state of the file `terraform.tfstate`, it's important to put it in a shared location like `S3` and source code in `GIT` in collaborated teams.
+- Terraform according to tfstate file knows the situation of resources which it created.

 ### Terraform Basics:
 - Config File Structure